dx-dt/ProjectEuler/README.md

 ProjectEuler
 ============

-A collection of my solutions for various problems from projecteuler.net
+A collection of my solutions, in ANSI C, for various problems from projecteuler.net

+usage: ProjectEuler &lt;problem number&gt;